DrElectry/SnakeOS/README.md

     - Write to a floppy/USB using dd on Linux or rufus in dd mode on Windows
       *(abt mac os, i dont know lmao)*

+    - If you want to run it in QEMU, use this command.
+    ```bash
+    qemu-system-i386 -audiodev pa,id=snd0 -machine pcspk-audiodev=snd0 -fda floppy.img
+    ```

 The latest commit had been tested on real hardware.